alexkemp9/Python3docs/README.md

 LibreOffice keeps kicking me in the goolies as I work to finish this wretched PDF.
 The latest location for LO bugs is in the Alphabetical Index.
 You can play along with this by making use of *Programming-In-Python3.odt* from the latest [v0.5-eta release](https://github.com/alexkemp9/Python3docs/releases/tag/v0.5-eta).

-A file called [Texts/index.sdi](/Texts/index.sdi) is used during Index insertion (the file is plain-text, though GitHub may not be aware of that).
+A file called [Texts/index.sdi](/Texts/index.sdi) is used during Index insertion (the file is plain-text, though GitHub may not be aware of that) (LibreOffice calls it a [Concordance file](https://help.libreoffice.org/latest/gu/text/swriter/01/04120250.html?&DbPAR=SHARED&System=UNIX)).
 It contains one index-entry per line.
 LO searches within the document for the text of each line and stores an index-field for every occurrance in the document.
 Those fields are used to build the Index.

 So what is the problem?
-The problem comes if you change the SDI file contents, and it comes in 2 ways:
+The problem comes if you change the SDI file contents, and it comes in 2 main ways with a 3rd wrinkle:
 1. You delete some entries.
 Those fields will NOT be deleted from the document, which means that you will acquire ghost Index entries.